We will never forget Cynthia Wesley, Carole Robertson and Addie Mae Collins — all 14 years old, and 11-year-old Denise McNair.

 - Kids in Birmingham 1963, a website with oral histories from people who grew up in Birmingham during that era.

-- A Time to Speak: A Speech by Charles Morgan, a lesson for middle and high school from Teaching Tolerance
+- A Time to Speak: A Speech by Charles Morgan, a lesson for middle and high school from Learning for Justice

 - And more below